 As volunteers interact with Sisters and staff, you may learn personal information about someone's life, their family, their health status, etc. It is critical that this information be kept confidential.
 Volunteers are asked to sign a Confidentiality Form and will also be offered training regarding what is considered confidential information.
-If there is any question at any time, it may be directed to the Volunteer Coordinator or Director of Residential Life.
+If there is any question at any time, it may be directed to the Volunteer Coordinator.